 Nubians are not just friendly and easy to handle, most are also outright sociable creatures that seem to thrive on interaction with both each other and the humans that keep them.

 This goat breed likes to stroke and is stroked on the sides of their heads and necks.

 Thanks to their sturdy physique and overall smarts, Nubian goats have been used to both pull carts and as saddle pack animals.

 Those are the many upsides associated with keeping Nubian goats – now for the downside.
 If you live in a suburban area or on a small homestead with neighbors who are not also homesteaders or farmers, this top dairy goat breed could cause major problems.

-If you live in a place that puts any restrictions on keeping rooster or limits the number of livestock that can be kept based on either location of barnyard to property boundaries or by number of acres, keeping Nubian goats could actually land you in legal hot water for disturbing the peace.
+This can be based on either location of the barnyard to property boundaries or by the number of acres.
+If so, keeping Nubian goats could actually land you in legal hot water for disturbing the peace.

 Nubian Goat Hardiness

 Nubian goats are kept in nearly every climate the globe can throw at them.
 Because this lop-eared goat breed hails from Africa and the Middle East primarily, they are extremely hardy in hot climates.

 Their origins also typically provoke a more lengthy breeding season, a boon for both breeders and dairy farmers.